What are the benefits of the online master’s program at Illinois?

 How does the online program work?

 Current on-campus classes are recorded and made available within 24 hours for online students to view at their convenience.
-Homework and projects are submitted electronically, and students must take exams with a proctor (arranged with Engineering at Illinois Online).
+Homework and projects are submitted electronically, and students must take exams with a proctor (arranged with Engineering Online).
 Course information is available on the course Website, and you will be able to contact your professors and the department by email or telephone.
 Some courses will also allow you to stay connected through chat rooms, online office hours, skype meetings, and through group projects and group presentations (including multi-site presentations).

 What are the requirements for the degree?